 - You can also make a delightfully adult and boozy cold coffee by blending creamer cubes with Baileys and coffee liqueur.

 - If you don’t have any milk, add some frozen creamer to your tea for a flavored chai.

 - Add to crepe, pancake, or waffle batters for extra richness and thickness.

 - Use in place of milk or half & half in hot chocolate.

-- When cooking hot oats, replace some of the milk or water with thawed creamer for a richer flavor.
+- When cooking hot oats, replace some milk or water with thawed creamer for a richer flavor.
 You can even make overnight oats with it.

 - For a chilled and slightly healthier dessert, crush frozen creamer cubes and serve with fresh fruit.

 So, can liquid coffee creamer be frozen?
-So, we’ve established that you absolutely can and that it’s a really practical option for enjoying all of those seasonal creamer flavors all year long.
-Furthermore, by turning them into ice cubes, you may start to get really creative and come up with all kinds of unique applications.
+So, we’ve established that you absolutely can and that it’s a practical option for enjoying all those seasonal creamer flavors all year.
+Furthermore, by turning them into ice cubes, you may start to get creative and come up with unique applications.
 Enjoy!